cloud-gov/federalist.18f.gov/pages/how-federalist-works/how-builds-work.md

 ### Conditionally set robots

-To instruct search engines to not index the `preview` builds of your site, try adding the following code in your template's head.html or meta.html file:
+To instruct search engines not to index the `preview` builds of your site, try adding the following code within your site's `<head>` tags which are most likely found in your template's head.html or meta.html file:
 {% raw %}
 ```markdown
 {% unless site.branch == "master" %}